 “We did some of the stuff that we’ve done all year.
 That heavy set we were in, I think we were five-for-five all year up until that point of getting what we needed,” Clemson co-offensive coordinator Jeff Scott said.
 “Have to give them credit.
 They were ready.
 Earlier in the game, we went with the downhill run, so we tried to set it up and go outside, and they made the play and we didn’t.”

 “We went with what’s kind of got us here, and unfortunately, we’re not able to do it one more time.”

-Prior to the fourth-down attempt, Gallman was also stuffed for no gain on a third-down run.
+Prior to the fourth-down attempt, Gallman was also tackled short of the line to gain on a third-down run.

 Overall, Clemson passed 70 times for 580 yards while running it 25 times for just 50 yards.

 The saying that football is a game of inches held true on Saturday.
-Had Clemson picked up the 36 inches it needed for one yard, the outcome would have been entirely different.
+Had Clemson picked up a yard, the outcome would have been different.